 Vendor Selection Checklist for Executive BenefitsOngoing Nonqualified Plan Due Diligence ChecklistInformal Funding Checklist

-Together with NAFCU Services, Burns-Fazzi, Brock co-sponsors the NAFCU Executive Compensation & Benefits Survey of Federal Credit Unions yearly.
-Every participating federal credit union receives a copy of the summary report at no cost.
-The survey is conducted by independent research firm Clark & Chase Research, Inc.
+Burns-Fazzi, Brock and NAFCU Services co-sponsors the NAFCU Executive Compensation & Benefits Survey of credit unions annually.
+Every participating credit union receives a copy of the summary report at no cost.
+The survey is conducted by independent research firm Clark Research Associates, LLC.

 Dr. Jack Clark from Clark Research Associates presented the results of the 2014 NAFCU-BFB Executive Compensation and Benefits Survey last month at the NAFCU Annual Conference.
 There were many tidbits in the presentation, but one topic caught my eye - the wide variety of incentives that Boards have used to create bonus plans for top executives.

 Results of the 2014 NAFCU-BFB Survey of Executive Compensation and Benefits (Recorded Webinar) The annual NAFCU-BFB Survey of Executive Compensation and Benefits helps credit unions make informed decisions about executive compensation.
 In this webinar, Jack Clark of Clark Research Associates LLC, will review the findings of the 2014 survey.

 Thousand-pound pumpkins don’t grow by chance, nor do great executive

 benefit plans accidentally happen.
 Both require work, care, and

 commitment from everyone involved if you’re hoping for results that will